ct-Open-Source/tuya-convert/README.md

 ## PROCEDURE

 It is known that the manufacturer's firmware updates can remove the possibility to successfully flash the devices with tuya-convert.
-Hence, it is best to disable all Internet connectivity (e.g., disconnect the DSL or cable line from your router) when connecting the device until the alternative firmware has successfully been flashed.
+Hence, it is best to disable all Internet connectivity (e.g., disconnect the DSL or cable line from your router) when powering the device until the alternative firmware has successfully been flashed.

 ### INSTALLATION
     # git clone https://github.com/ct-Open-Source/tuya-convert